PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/models/PluginField/interfaces/InterfacePluginField.md

 # Interface: InterfacePluginField

-This is an interface that represents a database(MongoDB) document for Plugin Field.
+Interface representing a document for a Plugin Field in the database (MongoDB).

 ## Properties